Prince....you will be missed.

 "Trump got a big win, big enough that people will now start talking

-‘establishment’ can't stop Trump.
+about how the ‘establishment’ can't stop Trump.
 Wrong paradigm.

 Question is, can the right-winger crazies stop Trump?
 I think they can,